pytube/pytube/README.rst

 Development
 ===========

-Development of "python-lambda" is facilitated exclusively on GitHub.
+Development of "pytube" is facilitated exclusively on GitHub.
 Contributions in the form of patches, tests and feature creation and/or requests are very welcome and highly encouraged.
 Please open an issue if this tool does not function as you'd expect.

 How to release updates